andrewhnberry/andrewhnberry.github.io/_posts/2020-04-21-Classification-Model-Evaluation.md

 Great, now repeat this mantra whenever you’re are evaluating your models.

-Okay great, let's start with the simplist metric available being "**accuracy**".
+Okay great, let's start with the simplest metric available being "**accuracy**".
 It’s popular and very easy to measure.
-But it’s too simplistic, and it doesn really tell us the full picture.
+But it’s too simplistic, and it doesn't really tell us the full picture.
 Now repeat my mantra again. **“There is no single evaluation metric that is “on the money” for any classification problem, or any other problem."**

 Let me give you an example, say you have dataset comprising 1000 data points, with 950 being class 0, and 50 being class 1.
 Assuming class 0 represents correctly printed books, and class 1 represents books that are faulty, let’s assume the faultiness was that they printed it upside down.
 We create a simple model and behold our accuracy is 95%.